25prabhu10/notes/docs/Languages/JavaScript/React/React.md

    ```

 ::: danger WILL BE DEPRECATED
-Don't use this way of creating refs, they have [some issues](https://github.com/facebook/react/pull/8333#issuecomment-271648615), will be deprecated in the future.
+Don't use this way of creating refs, they have [some issues](https://github.com/facebook/react/pull/8333#issuecomment-271648615), will be deprecated in the future
 :::

 ### Accessing Refs

-When a `ref` is passed to an element in `render`, a reference to the node becomes accessible at the `current` attribute of the ref.
+When a `ref` is passed to an element in `render`, a reference to the node becomes accessible at the `current` attribute of the ref

 ```javascript
 const node = this.myRef.current;